 Paramahansa Yogananda’s "Blood of the Rose"

-Introduction and Excerpt from Poem, "Blood of the Rose"
+Introduction and Excerpt from "Blood of the Rose"

-Paramahansa Yogananda’s poem "Blood of the Rose" from Songs of the Soul dramatizes the speaker’s remorse after picking a rose.
+Paramahansa Yogananda’s poem, "Blood of the Rose," from Songs of the Soul dramatizes the speaker’s remorse after picking a rose.
 The poem consists of two stanzas, the first with the rime-scheme ABCCDDEE and the second with the rime-scheme ABAB.
+All of the poems in Songs of the Soul are more than ordinary poems.
+In the secular world, a poem’s main function is to represent artistically the experience of what it feels like to be a human being.

 (Please note: The spelling, "rhyme," was introduced into English by Dr. Samuel Johnson through an etymological error.
 For my explanation for using only the original form, please see "Rime vs Rhyme: An Unfortunate Error.")